vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 According to Shastri the gallery was initiated by King Kr̥ṣṇa, who set up the image of his elder brother Simuka, and continued by Vediśrī, who set up the images of his father and mother Sātakarṇi and Nāganikā.
 Shastri argues, on the basis of the Pratimānāṭaka, that all images were erected after the death of the person involved.
 If his identification of these early Sātavāhana kings is correct, it would mean that this pratimāgr̥ha predates the one at Māṭand therefore cannot have been inspired by the Kuṣāṇa example.
 The epigraphs found in Nāṇeghāṭdo not give any reason to believe that these images were worshipped.
 The long inscription enumerates many Vedic sacrifices and their dakṣiṇās, but is silent as to the images.

 The situation seems different at Māt..
 The archaeological remains of a build ing and the inscribed images of the Kuṣāṇa kings Vima/Vema (Kadphises), Kaniṣka, Huviṣka (?) and others, belong to the most well-known India has produced.
-The epigraphs have been competently dealt with by L¨uders (posthu mously published by Janert 1961).
+The epigraphs have been competently dealt with by Lüders (posthu mously published by Janert 1961).
 The building that housed these images is referred to as devakula in the inscriptions themselves.
-About this L¨uders re marks:
+About this Lüders re marks:

 43 For these inscriptions see also Sircar SI I, 190–197.